Resources for Faculty

 Community-Engaged Learning, Tenure, and Promotion

 This page from the National Campus Compact Toolkit offers an annotated bibliography of resources exploring the ways that community-engaged scholarship and teaching is factored into tenure and promotion decisions, including discussions about how to best leverage this work during a review.
-A 2016 study conducted by Diane Doberneck in the Journal of Community Engagement a Scholarship, “Are we there yet?” offers an instructive update on the current state of community-engagement and tenure policies in institutions of higher education.
+A 2016 study conducted by Diane Doberneck in the Journal of Community Engagement a Scholarship, “Are we there yet?” offers an instructive update on the state of community-engagement and tenure policies in institutions of higher education.

 National Community-Engagement Organizations and Professional Associations